-REFLECT: Does this message from Rosh Hashanah especially resonate this year?
-Why?
+REFLECT: Does this message from Rosh Hashanah resonate with you?
+Can you feel God's closeness in times of difficulty?

 6. Life is still sweet

 Life may be hard, but it can still be sweet, the way the challah and the apple are on Rosh Hashanah when we dip them in honey.
 Jews have never needed wealth to be rich, or power to be strong.
 To be a Jew is to live for simple things: the love between husband and wife, the sacred bond between parents and children, the gift of community where we help others and others help us and where we learn that joy is doubled and grief halved by being shared.
 To be a Jew is to give, whether in the form of tzedakah or gemilut chasadim (acts of loving-kindness).
 It is to learn and never stop seeking, to pray and never stop thanking, to do teshuvah and never stop growing.
 In this lies the secret of joy.
 Throughout history there have been hedonistic cultures that worship pleasure and ascetic cultures that deny it, but Judaism has a different approach altogether: to sanctify pleasure by making it part of the worship of God.
 Life is sweet when touched by the Divine.